manojtharindu11/Manoj_Thilakarathna_CV/README.md

-# manoj_thilakarathna_CV
+# Manoj Thilakarathna's CV Management
-This repository primarily focus on create and manage CVs for diffent job position and keep release versions of each CV to easy manage and efficient use.
+This repository primarily focus on create and manage CVs for different job position and keep release versions of each CV to easy manage and efficient use.